John Clayton Nienstedt

-John Clayton Nienstedt (born March 18, 1947) is an American prelate of the Roman Catholic Church.
-He served as the eighth archbishop of the Archdiocese of St. Paul and Minneapolis in Minnesota from 2008 to 2015.
-He previously served as bishop of the Diocese of New Ulm in Minnesota from 2001 to 2007 and as an auxiliary bishop of the Archdiocese of Detroit from 1996 to 2001.
+John Clayton Nienstedt (born March 18, 1947) is an American prelate of the Catholic Church who served as archbishop of St. Paul and Minneapolis in Minnesota from 2008 until his resignation in 2015 due to his role in the clergy child sex abuse crisis.

-Nienstadt asked for early retirement as archbishop of St. Paul and Minneapolis after a local prosecutor announced plans to indict the archdiocese due to its failure to protect children from sexual abuse by its priests.
+Nienstedt previously served as bishop of New Ulm in Minnesota from 2001 to 2007 and as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1996 to 2001.
+Nienstedt asked for early retirement as archbishop of St. Paul and Minneapolis after a local prosecutor announced plans to indict the archdiocese due to its failure to protect children from sexual abuse by its priests.

 Biography

 Early life

 John Nienstedt was born pm March 18, 1947, in Detroit, Michigan, to John C. and Elizabeth S. (née Kennedy) Nienstedt.
 The second oldest of six children, he has two brothers, Richard and Michael, and three sisters, Barbara, Mary, and Corinne.

 Nienstedt graduated in 1969 from Sacred Heart Major Seminary in Detroit with Bachelor of Arts degree.
 He then studied Pontifical Gregorian University in Rome, where he earned a Bachelor of Sacred Theology degree in 1972.
 On April 29, 1972, Nienstedt was ordained a deacon at the Pontifical North American College.